 Using PDFs in a Course

-If you have a PDF file prepared as a course reading, you can share it directly with Students by creating a PDF Module, and then adding that Module to your Course.
+PDF is a file format used for exchanging electronic documents.
+This means that documents, forms, and images encoded in PDF can be correctly displayed on any device, including smartphones and tablets.
+If you have a PDF file prepared for course content, you can share it directly with students by creating a PDF Module, and then adding that module to your course.

 PDF Best Practices

 We have a few tips for the PDF file that you choose to upload, and how to display it:

 - We discourage the use of extremely large PDF files.
 We have found that students react more positively if a PDF file is limited to roughly 30 pages.
 Large files can also have problems loading in certain browsers, or at certain connection speeds.
 With that in mind, if you have a file larger than 30 pages, we recommend splitting it into smaller files, and creating multiple PDF modules.